dinukadev/kube-journey-demo/README.md

  - Docker
  - AWS CLI
  - kubectl
+ - Postman (Optional.
+Only required if you intend on running some tests locally to test the Spring boot applciation)

 Make sure the AWS CLI is configured with a user that has admin access so that we do not run into any privilege issues when we run certain commands down the line.